Anthony Davis trade rumors: Pelicans want All-Star, young player, 2 picks in exchange for star | FOX Sports Asia

 “Those wants are on a sliding scale.
 For example, the better the player, the softer the requests on the draft picks — and vice versa.
 That’s certainly a starting place in trade talks, but there remains uncertainty on how many assets teams will be willing to move for Davis, who could leave as a free agent next July.”

-The Knicks, Nets, Clippers and Lakers have all inquired about a potential deal for Davis, according to the report.
+The Knicks and Lakers are Davis’ “two desired long-term destinations,” according to The Athletic, while the Clippers and Nets have also inquired about a potential deal.
 The Pelicans could also consider a three-team trade.

 The six-time All-Star told the Pelicans in late January he did not plan to re-sign when he could opt out of his contract after 2019-20 and asked the team to move him.
 The Pelicans, however, surprisingly won the lottery and will have the No. 1 pick in the 2019 draft, which is widely expected to be former Duke star Zion Williamson.